Print

 Notes

-Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+• Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+• Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

-Make-ahead: as with most cookie doughs, it can be made ahead and kept for 4-5 days in the refrigerator or up to a month in the freezer.
+• Make-ahead: as with most cookie doughs, it can be made ahead and kept for 4-5 days in the refrigerator or up to a month in the freezer.
 Always make sure you wrap it well in clingy plastic.
 Otherwise, the top layer will dry out.

-Dulce de leche: the type of dulce de leche you use is everything if you want the filling not to leak after you assemble the alfajores.
+• Dulce de leche: the type of dulce de leche you use is everything if you want the filling not to leak after you assemble the alfajores.
 We use what is called 'repostero' which loosely translates to pastry dulce de leche, because it's used for baking and confections.
 It's thickened, similar to peanut butter, so it will never drip.
 The best brand is Vacalin dulce de leche repostero, which you can buy online and is the one most of us use here.
 I highly recommend it.

-Size and thickness: they can be made as small 2-inch rounds or up to 4-inches.
+• Size and thickness: they can be made as small 2-inch rounds or up to 4 inches.
 Play around with size and thickness until you find your favorite.

 • Author: Paula Montenegro